ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECS/ecs-01/README.md

 # Hands-on ECS-01 : AWS ECS Basics

-Purpose of the this hands-on training is to give basic understanding of how to use AWS Elastic Container Service (ECS).
+The purpose of this hands-on training is to give a basic understanding of how to use AWS Elastic Container Service (ECS).

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- prepare a Docker Machine with terraform.
+- Prepare a Docker Machine with Terraform.

-- create and configure AWS ECR from the AWS Management Console.
+- Create and configure AWS ECR from the AWS Management Console.

-- demonstrate how to build a docker image with Dockerfile.
+- Demonstrate how to build a Docker image with a Dockerfile.

-- use Docker commands effectively to tag, push, and pull images to/from ECR.
+- Use Docker commands effectively to tag, push, and pull images to/from ECR.

-- delete images and repositories on ECR from the AWS Management Console.
+- Delete images and repositories on ECR from the AWS Management Console.

-- Deploy application to AWS ECS using aws management console, aws cli and aws copilot.
+- Deploy application to AWS ECS using AWS Management Console, AWS CLI, and AWS Copilot.

 ## Outline